Distance Education Policies

 First Day Attendance is Essential

-Your attendance at the first class meeting is essential because instructors may drop students who do not appear for the first class meeting in order to make room for others who are present and want to take the class.
+Your attendance at the first class meeting is essential because instructors may drop students who do not appear for the first class meeting to make room for others who are present and want to take the class.

 - It is very important that you attend the first class meeting of every class in which you are registered since a full period of instruction begins the first day of the semester.